 We searched from the top of skyscrapers to the lowest desert in the U.S. to put together this list of amazing family trips.
 Whether your kids are interested in history or baseball or chocolate, these spots are best visited when your kids are little.
-Print it out and make your to-do list for 2020.
+Print it out and make your to-do list for summer 2021.
 Your next family vacation awaits!

 1. The Statue of Liberty—New York, NY

 Don’t let your kids’ only sight of Lady Liberty be on TV or the movies.
 Let them experience a sense of freedom at Liberty Island, where they can climb the stairs through the statue's pedestal, explore the crown or visit the Statue of Liberty Museum.
 Kids can participate in the Junior Ranger program and earn a badge when they complete the educational activities, inside the information center and around the island.
 Reservations are highly recommended.

 The Bean is the main attraction in Millennium Park that reflects Chicago’s famous skyline and the puffy clouds above.
 Originally called Cloud Gate, this public sculpture is the home of the selfies, where your kids can see themselves from all sides thanks to a stainless steel coating of the bean-shaped sculpture.
 While you’re in the hood, check out the Jay Pritzker Pavilion designed by Frank Gehry where you can stand in awe of this revolutionary outdoor venue and attend a free summer concert.